-On the contrary, if you are looking for a further alternative that is not going direct to St. Petersburg, and time isn't an issue, then you could also take a ferry from Stockholm to Helsinki or from Stockholm to Tallinn with the Tallink Silja or the Viking Line (two established shipping companies well known and reliable).
+Alternatively, if you are looking for other options that are not going direct to St. Petersburg, then you could also take a ferry from Stockholm to Helsinki and from Stockholm to Tallinn, including Riga with Tallink & Silja Lines or Viking Cruises.
+Both are two established European shipping companies offering access to the entire Baltic Sea region with the most modern fleet.
 From there, you can continue your trip to St Petersburg by bus or by train.

-If you are on a tight budget then you could also try your luck with freight travel.
-We know that there is a direct ferry to St Petersburg from Luebeck (Germany) as well as to other Baltic cities operated by Finnlines, but we're not sure if they still board passengers, so check for yourself.
+If you are on a tight budget then you could try your luck with freight travel.
+We know that there is a direct ferry to St. Petersburg, Russia from countries such as Germany, Poland, Spain, UK, Belgium, Denmark, Finland, Estonia, and Sweden operated by Finnlines Cargo-Passengers Ships, but we're not sure if they still board passengers, so check the company for yourself.

-For example, if you travel by ferry to St Petersburg it may take from 15hrs to 40hrs, depending on the route chosen.
-If you're going with one of those major ship cruises instead, it will takes days, or even weeks, depending on your cruise package chosen.
+Speaking of travel time, if you travel by ferry to St Petersburg from the Baltic States it may take from 14hrs to 38hrs, depending on the route chosen.
+If you're going with one of those major ship cruises instead, it will take days, or even weeks, depending on your cruise package chosen.

-Nowadays, most people prefer ship cruises to ferries because they let them travel cozily, hassle free, and see more cities.
+Whether you go with a major cruise liner or a ferry it is entirely up to you.
+In both cases, you can travel to Russia without a visa and enjoy the sea cruise.
+However, nowadays, most people prefer ship cruises to ferries because they can travel cozily, hassle free, and see more cities.
 In fact, there is no doubt that going on a cruise ship is totally a different and better travel experience than going on a ferry cruise.

-On the contrary, when going on a ferry you will save money, but you won't experience such a luxurious trip as with a cruise ship, even if this St. Peter Line appears to be no less.
+On the contrary, when going on a ferry cruise you will save money, but you won't experience such a luxurious trip as with a cruise ship, even if the Ferry St. Peter Line appears to be no less.

 Normally, the price varies

-according to the cabin category and cruise package chosen, the season you are travelling,
+according to the cabin category and cruise package chose, the season you are travelling,

-In conclusion, when it comes time to book a shore tour you have two options: you can take the tour offered by your ship company, or you can find one on your own before you go.
-Definitely, the second option will guarantee you a much better experience and it is legal in terms of visa.
+Speaking of booking your shore city tour you have two options: you can take the tour offered by your ship company, or you can find one on your own before you go.
+Definitely, the second option will guarantee you a much better experience and it is legal in terms of the visa.

 If you're interested in booking a private tour before you come, please let us help you.
-We can arrange individual, family and group VISA-FREE customized shore excursions in St Petersburg, Russia.
-Give it a try!☺
+We can arrange individual, family, and group VISA-FREE customized shore excursions in St Petersburg, Russia.☺